-- Only authorized Middlebury personnel, as determined by the Director of Public Safety and appropriate vice president, will be involved in, or have access to, Security Camera monitoring or the video recordings.
+- Only authorized Middlebury personnel, as determined by the Director of Public Safety and appropriate vice president, will be involved in, or have access to, Security Camera monitoring or the review of video recordings.

 - A request from a Middlebury official for the release of any Security Camera System recordings must be submitted in writing to the Director of Public Safety or his/her designee.

 - Any legal documents (subpoena, warrant, court order) in connection with any criminal or civil action, or for any risk management purpose from an outside entity requesting or directing access to or release of security camera recordings must be directed to the Office of the General Counsel.

 III.
 Monitoring and Recording

 - Middlebury’s use of Security Cameras for monitoring or recording is limited to use consistent with professional practices and legal requirements, and consistent with Middlebury policies.

 - Security Camera control operators will monitor locations, events, and other conduct and activities based on risk and observed behavior, not individual characteristics.
 Monitoring and recording shall be conducted in ways that do not target individuals or groups based on protected personal characteristics (e.g., race, gender, ethnicity, sexual orientation, disability, etc.)